Divorce Practice Areas

 What is Equitable Distribution?

 Let's start by clarifying the meaning of equitable distribution.
 It governs the allocation of property between spouses in a divorce, but not all states embrace equitable distribution.
 Pennsylvania embraces the concept, however.
-Equitable division of assets attempts to achieve a fair allocation of property based on guidelines established by each state.
-So it's best to consult with a lawyer for divorce near you to make sure you receive a fair share of property distribution.
+Equitable division of assets attempts to achieve a fair property allocation based on each state's guidelines.
+So it's best to consult with a divorce lawyer near you to ensure you receive a fair share of property distribution.

 What Constitutes Marital Property for Equitable Distribution of Assets?